Newer-Team/NewerSMBW/readme.md

   - Copy the files inside to `Kamek/tools/cw` - Kamek assumes they are there.

-  - Also, on Windows, make sure the following system variable is added to your environment variables, with the name `LM_LICENSE_FILE`:
+  - Also make sure the following system variable is added to your environment variables, with the name `LM_LICENSE_FILE`:

   `C:\Program Files (x86)\Freescale\CW for MPC55xx and MPC56xx 2.10\license.dat`

-  - The ``license.dat`` file may alernatively be copied to `Kamek/tools/cw` if you are using Wine.
+  - The ``license.dat`` file may alernatively be copied to `Kamek/tools/cw`.

 ### Usage